polterguy/phosphorusfive-dox/chapter-5.md

 * An expression type declaration
 * A type conversion

-All of the segments above are optional, and the shortest possible legal expression you can create, is in fact completely empty `_foo:x:`.
+All of the above segments are optional, and the shortest possible legal expression you can create, is in fact completely empty `_foo:x:`.
 An empty expression like this, is often referred to as the *"identity expression"*, and (almost) always returns the node where it is declared as a value.
 Hence, the expression in this code `_bar:x:`, will yield the **[_bar]** node itself.

 The iterators of your expressions are said to be *"left associative"*, because they are evaluated in order of appearance, from left to right.
-Hence, you start out with the identity node, and apply zero or more iterators to it, to retrieve whatever result you are interested in retrieving, relative to the identity node.
+Hence, you start out with the identity node, and apply zero or more iterators to it, to retrieve whatever result you are interested in, _relative to the identity node_.
 There are many different types of iterators, and in theory, they might even vary from implementation to implementation.
 However, the most common ones, are listed in one of our appendixes at the end of this book.
 Each iterator reacts upon the results of its previous iterator, starting from left to right.
 Whenever an iterator yields a *"null result"*, the rest of the expression is discarded, and the expression as a whole, will yield a *"null result"*.
 Each iterator starts out with an underscore *"/"*.
 The first iterator in your expression, starts out with the *"identity node"* as its initial result set.

 Below is a piece of Hyperlambda, intended to be executed in the Apps/Executor of your System 42 installation.